Pedro Manrique de Lara: Military governor of the southern frontier

 By 1 September 1166 Pedro was a count (comes in Latin), the highest dignity to which a Castilian nobleman of his time could be appointed by the king.
 He regularly titled himself Dei gratia, "by the grace of God", a rare usage for a nobleman in twelfth-century Spain, perhaps borrowed from his Occitan or Catalan cousins.
 There is also an example of his use of the phrase munere divino ("by divine mercy").
 In 1168 he was sent to govern the tenencias of Osma and San Esteban de Gormaz in eastern Castile.
 On 4 October that year he made a donation to the parish church of Molina.

 Pedro was a regular patron of the military order of the Knights of Calatrava.
 He made his first donatio to them on 8 May 1169.
 In 1169 Pedro intervened to arbitrate a dispute between the settlers of Molina and the Abbey of Huerta concerning the boundaries of the village of Arandilla.

 In June 1170 Pedro was the governor (or tenant, tenens) of the militarily important frontier zone of Extremadura.
 On 5 November 1172 he was cited as governing Cabezón.
 By 3 April 1173 Pedro was governing the Kingdom of Toledo, the region centred on the populous city of Toledo and bordering al-Andalus to the south.
 That year, when Alfonso VIII invaded Navarre as far as Pamplona, Pedro acted as a mediator between his sovereign and the king of Navarre, Sancho VI, his brother-in-law.
 The war ended in a treaty in October.

-In 1177, Pedro took part in the Siege of Cuenca.
+In 1177, Pedro took part in the conquest of Cuenca.
 On 19 August, during the siege, Cerebruno, Archbishop of Toledo, purchased Pedro's lands at Añover and Barcilés for 100 maravedíes.
 The size and sophistication of Pedro Manrique's own court and mesnada (private army) is indicated by his employment of a majordomo (maiordomus) of his own, Pedro Vidas, in 1177.